troclaux/notes/api.md

 - keep it simple
   - don't use complicated constructs where simple ones will do
-  - don't use a lot where a little will do
   - one package, one idea
   - just say no
   - math is simple